Managing Your Jobs

 -

-From the list, click a job to access its details.
+Click a job in the list to open it and access its details.

 Click either: